Unrealized Expectations: Comparing AI Methods vs Classical Algorithms for Maximum Independent Set: Deconstructing the Performance Gap: Algorithmic Analysis

 Our results show that the state-of-the-art AI-inspired algorithms for MIS still do not outperform the best heuristic \redumis.
 The surprising finding was that they also often do not outperform the simplest classical heuristic, \deggreedy, especially on large and dense graphs.
 In this section, we delve deeper into this comparison (\Cref{sec:comp-gflownets,sec:comp-other-algs}).
-We also explore the impact of augmenting various algorithms with a local search as post processing to enhance solution quality (\Cref{sec:add-local-search}).
+Furthermore, we explore the impact of augmenting various algorithms with a local search as a post hoc step to enhance solution quality (\Cref{sec:add-local-search}).